 In the knock-out games of a tournament two further equal periods of 5 minutes each are played if the game is not decided after the regular playing time.
 After consulting the team captains, the referee can decide to skip the extra time and continue the game immediately with the five alternating penalty kick trials.
-If during regular playing time none of the two teams in a knock-out match was able to kick the ball to reach their respective opponent's goal the extra time is skipped and the game immediately continues by the five alternating penalty kick trials.
 If both teams agree, the regular penalty kick trials may be skipped and the extended penalty kick procedure applies instead.